 Butylene Glycol

-Butylene Glycol is a solvent used in a pre-mixed ingredient we use in shampoo bars in small amounts: BTMS-50.
+Butylene Glycol is a solvent used in a pre-mixed ingredient we use in our conditioner bars: BTMS-50.
 This solvent is biodegradable (it’s actually used to make bio-plastics!).

 Cane sugar